 Criminal Injuries Compensation Solicitors & CICA Claims

 If you are eligible to claim for criminal injury, the compensation for your assault will be paid by the Government.
 The amount of money you receive will depend on the type of injury you have suffered and the impact on your life.
 We support clients in a wide range of situations, including compensation for attempted murder and following head injuries or subtle brain injury.
 We are sensitive to the particular difficulties created by these types of injury and we can also advise you on Court of Protection matters.
 You can read more about the ways we have helped previous clients in our criminal injury case studies.

 Choose experienced criminal injuries compensation solicitors

 You will receive independent, expert advice from a criminal injury solicitor if you appoint us.
 If you are a victim of crime, we understand that you will be coping with physical and psychological injury.
 We are very sensitive to your situation.
 We also realise that you might find it hard to cope with the events until criminal proceedings have finished.
 Our clients sometimes have to give evidence at the criminal court.
 Tragically, in murder cases, they also have to attend inquests when a family member has died.
 We will help you with all these scenarios.

-Sometimes we recommend that you apply directly to the CICA, rather than asking us to submit a claim for you.
-We generally do this if CICA recommends a low level of compensation for your injury.
-If your compensation award is likely to be small it is better for you not to instruct us.
+Sometimes criminal injuries compensation solicitors will recommend that you apply directly to the CICA.
+When we do this, it is because we have your best interests at heart.
+If CICA recommends a low level of compensation for your injury and your compensation award is likely to be small it is better for you not to instruct us.
 If we submit a claim for you, your costs are likely to be higher than your compensation.
 We will always give you clear advice when you meet us.

 If we agree that it is best for you not to appoint us, we will direct you to other organisations who can help.
 We often recommend that you talk to Victim Support which is a national charity that supports those affected by crime.